Patient Financial Services

 If you have health insurance, Bozeman Health will bill your insurance carrier (followed by your secondary insurer, if applicable) shortly after healthcare services have been rendered.
 You will receive monthly statements showing how much we expect you, and your insurance, to pay.

-After your insurance has paid its share of the bill, you may receive a letter from Bozeman Health offering a 5% discount if the balance is paid in full within 15 days.
+After your insurance has paid its share of the bill, you may receive a letter from Bozeman Health offering a 20% prompt pay discount if the balance is paid in full by the first statement due date.
 This benefit does not apply to all services offered by Bozeman Health.

 If you do not have insurance, a bill will be sent to you shortly after services are rendered or you are discharged from the hospital.
 If you wish to make payment arrangements, please contact our customer service department at the phone number on your bill.
 If you are unable to pay your bill, you may be eligible for financial assistance.